Kite Building Materials And Tools

 from a kite-shop.
 However, if you try any old string that you can't snap

 too easily with your own strength, you should have some success!
 If there is no kite shop close to you, and you live in the U.S or Canada, you can easily buy 30 pound flying line from Amazon.
-See down there on the right.
+See down there on the left.
 People seem to prefer it to the line that comes with retail kites.

 - 2-ply plastic bags, at least 0.5 meters (2 feet) wide and 1